 Three more civilians kidnapped in Turkish-occupied Afrin

-The Turkish forces and mercenary groups under Turkish control continue targeting civilians in the occupied regions in North and East Syria.
+The invading Turkish army and its mercenaries continue to spread terror in the territories they have invaded in North and East Syria.

 The Turkish-backed “Liwa al-Waqas” mercenaries have kidnapped three residents of the Hekja village, in Shiye district of Afrin.

 The three civilians were identified as Cemîl Zekeriye Tane (35), Mihemed Ednan Tamir (37) and Ehmed Betal Ibrahîm (30).

 The Turkish state has established a regime of terror in the territories it has invaded together with jihadist groups under its control.
 Crimes such as kidnapping, execution, torture, plundering and forced migration have become a daily routine and war crimes are systematically committed, especially in the canton of Afrin, which has been occupied since March 2018.